-In April 2014 the Company conducted a ground geophysical program designed to confirm and better define high priority targets identified from 2013 airborne geophysical, bathymetry and till sampling programs on the property.
+In April 2014 the Company conducted a ground geophysical program designed to confirm and better define priority targets identified from 2013 airborne geophysical, bathymetry and till sampling programs on the property.
 Surveys were completed over a total of twenty-one grids, covering approximately 40 individual targets.
 An emphasis was placed on surveying targets that are well located with respect to the up ice termination of the South Coppermine KIM train.

 During July and August 2014 the Company conducted an 800 m drilling program that tested seven targets located in the central part of the property near the up ice termination of the South Coppermine KIM train.
 The targets were identified based on results of a detailed data compilation and new airborne and ground geophysical surveys.
-On August 18, 2014 the Company announced that the drilling program did not definitively encounter a bedrock kimberlite source for the South Coppermine KIM train.
+On August 18, 2014 the Company announced that the drilling program did not encounter a bedrock kimberlite source for the South Coppermine KIM train.
 Drill hole 14-RED23-08 (Az.
 180 degrees; dip -60 degrees) tested a linear gravity low and encountered predominantly fresh to weakly altered granite that included a moderately to strongly fractured fault zone from 89.9 m to 99.7 m downhole.
-This fault zone contained intervals of dull green clay gouge which have been collected for kimberlite indicator mineral analyses.
-The final cost of the drill program is expected to be approximately \$600,000.
+This fault zone contained intervals of dull green clay gouge.
+This clay gouge was submitted for kimberlite indicator mineral analyses however no indicator minerals were recovered from this material.

 While disappointing that kimberlite was not encountered during the drilling program, management still considers the property to be prospective for the discovery of a bedrock source to the South Coppermine KIM train.
-Work moving forward will include a re-evaluation of the project database to identify and rank remaining targets in advance of future drilling.
+Work moving forward will include a re-evaluation of the project database to identify and rank remaining targets in advance of future drilling as well as a study of the glacial till cover in the project area.